 Types of Whitening

 There are several types of teeth bleaching that you can try.
-Many people in Coral Gables start by using whitening toothpaste at home.
+People typically start by using whitening toothpaste at home.
 This can help to brighten your teeth but is typically not enough to actually whiten them.
 We recommend toothpaste as part of an overall teeth whitening treatment but not by itself.
 After professional whitening, the toothpaste can help your teeth stay bright.

-Many people throughout the 33134 area try over the counter solutions like whitening trays or strips.
+Many people may try over the counter solutions like whitening trays or strips.
 These treatments work but not as well as professional solutions.
 As with most things, what you buy in the store is simply not as strong as what you can get from a medical professional.
 Additionally, store bought whitening trays are designed to fit everyone's teeth, not your teeth specifically.
 This means that they can become loose, and the solution can leak, leading to gum irritation.

 Coral Gables Tooth Whitening

 At Gables Exceptional Dentistry, we provide patients with information on two main types of dental whitening.
 Some dental offices provide whitening services in the office while others focus on treatments that can be completed at home.
 An in-office treatment can be done at the same time as a teeth cleaning or during a separate appointment.
 It is typically completed within an hour and produces immediately white teeth.
 For many people, this is an ideal solution because of how quickly it is finished.